 - 1 – 14 ounce can tomato sauce

 - 2 – 15 ounce cans black beans (no salt added), drained and rinsed

 - 1 – 7 ounce can green chiles

 - Heat olive oil in a large skillet over medium heat.

-- Add the garlic, chili powder, and cumin, stir to coat the vegetables, and cook one minutes until fragrant.
+- Sauté the onions and bell pepper, and season with salt to taste.
+Cook until the onions are translucent.Then add the garlic, chili powder, and cumin.
+Stir to coat the vegetables, and cook one minute until fragrant.

 - Add the ground turkey and cook, breaking the meat into small pieces with a spatula, until it’s is no longer pink, about 7 minutes.

-- Transfer the mixture to the slow cooker, add the diced tomatoes and their juices, tomato sauce, and black beans, and stir in to combine.
+- Transfer the mixture to the slow cooker, add the diced tomatoes and their juices, tomato sauce, and black beans.
+Stir to combine.